25 March 2026

 • Long-term planning security without licensing surprises

-The German preference for engineering excellence and technical perfection harmonizes well with the Linux philosophy.
-Open source enables German companies to optimize systems according to their exact requirements while meeting the highest quality standards.
+The German preference for engineering excellence and technical perfection aligns with the Linux philosophy.
+Open source enables German companies to optimize systems according to their exact requirements while meeting high quality standards.

 How credativ® helps with Linux migration and support